microsoft/hlsl-specs/proposals/infra/INF-0006-validating-resource-elements.md

 RWBuffer<f> r9; // invalid - the struct f cannot be grouped into 4 32-bit quantities.
 // the type_trait that would catch this is `__is_contained_in_four_groups_of_thirty_two_bits`

-RWBuffer<bad> r10; // invalid - bool is not a valid primitive type for resource elements.
-// there is currently no type_trait that will catch this, but maybe `__is_primitive_or_aggregate_of_primitives` can be made to catch this

 ```
 ## Alternatives considered (Optional)